stw-icon

 About the commissions

-Three writers will be commissioned to create a short original piece of work.
-This work can be entirely new or be developed from existing work which has not been published or produced.
+Three writers have been commissioned to create a short, original piece of work which could be entirely new or developed from existing work that has not been published or produced.

-The commission development period will run from November 2024 to February 2025.
+The commission development period ran from November 2024 to February 2025.
 The commissioned work will be launched both in print and live at the 2025 Deptford Literature Festival on Saturday 29 March 2025.
+Commissioned writers have received mentoring and development support to realise their ideas.
+An access fund was in place to make any required reasonable adjustments, and a small activation budget to realise works for presentation at the festival.

 • £1,000 commission fee